hapi-server/data-specification/README.md

 The API itself is built using REST principles that emphasize URLs as stable endpoints through which clients can request data.
 Because it is based on well-established HTTP request and response rules, a wide range of HTTP clients can be used to interact with HAPI servers.

-These definitions are provided first to ensure clarity in ensuing descriptions.
+The following definitions are provided first to ensure clarity in ensuing descriptions.

-**parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar as a function of time, or an array at each time step; must have units and a fill value that represents no measurement or absent information
+**parameter** – a measured science quantity or a related ancillary quantity at one instant in time; may be scalar as a function of time, or an array at each time step; must have units; also must have a fill value that represents no measurement or absent information

 **dataset** – a collection with a conceptually uniform of set of parameters; one instance of all the parameters together with a time value constitutes a data record.
 Although a dataset is a logical entity, it often physically resides in one or more files that are accessible online.
-A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters while hiding actual storage details
+A HAPI service presents a dataset as a seamless collection of time ordered records, offering a way to retrieve the parameters while hiding actual storage details.

 **request parameter** – keywords that appear after the ‘?’ in a URL with a GET request.